 The list is pretty much endless with the amount of tasks you can automate with this tool.

-Of all the productivity apps on this list, I spend the most time researching the best ways to use IFTTT to maximize my productivity.
+Of all the productivity apps for gamers on this list, I spend the most time researching the best ways to use IFTTT to maximize my productivity.
 With that said, I would highly recommend checking it out and even experimenting with creating your own applets for automating tasks.

 To learn more about IFTTT and to try it out for yourself, click this link to the IFTTT website.